LukeAFullard/SIVO_dev/examples/mysite/title_page/subpage/water/science/fmu/manawatū/md/Nitrogen/trend_popup.md

 ### Interactive controls

-> **Contextual Insights:** Hover over any localised site circle marker to see a deep dive of the asset parameters, including the precise statistical change velocity (`% / year`) alongside the original confidence descriptor.
+> **Contextual insights:** Hover over any localised site circle marker to see a deep dive of the asset parameters, including the precise statistical change velocity (`% / year`) alongside the original confidence descriptor.